Overlays Pattern

 Overlays are where interaction quality becomes visible.

-A good overlay system makes your product feel:
+A strong overlay system makes the product feel:

 - faster